n6ai/minze/packages/tests/README.md

 > Run the following commands in the monorepo root directory.

-If you're running the test commands for the first time, you'll need to run `npm run build` first.
+If you're running the test commands for the first time, you'll need to run `npm run build` in the root directory first.

 **All**